Topic Collection Cover Page

 • This item doesn't have any comments

 Centers for Disease Control and Prevention.
 (2021).
-Rapid Community Assessment Guide.
+How to Conduct a Rapid Community Assessment.
 U.S. Department of Health and Human Services.

 This resource is intended to help understand a community’s needs regarding COVID-19 vaccines to “identify areas of intervention and prioritize potential intervention strategies to increase confidence in and uptake of COVID-19 vaccine.”